Police sub-inspector recruitment scam: ADGP Amrit Paul arrested | Politics

 The PSI recruitment drive started in October 2021 to fill 545 posts and 54,041 people wrote the exam.

-After the scam came to light, the government annulled the PSI recruitment exam and ordered conducting it afresh.
-Enraged with this move, a few candidates staged a demonstration demanding cancellation of the order which annulled the exam.
+After the scam came to light, the government annulled the exam and ordered conducting it afresh.
+Enraged with this move, a few candidates staged a demonstration, demanding cancellation of the order which annulled the exam.

 However, the government remained adamant and said it will conduct the exam afresh.

-While the opposition accused the involvement of high profile people in the government, Home Minister Araga Jnanendra said a fair investigation will happen sparing none, however high and mighty they were.
-The probe will become an example for others and a deterrent against any such malpractices in future in the state.
+While the opposition accused the involvement of high-profile people in the government, Home Minister Araga Jnanendra said a fair investigation will happen, sparing none, however high and mighty they were.
+The probe will become an example for others and a deterrent against any such malpractice in future in the state, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)